FrancesCoronel/personal-website-v3/site/content/adventures/2018-10-05-mindot-tour.md

 ---
-title: Mindot Tour 🌎
+title: Mindot Tour
-description: Helped organize a tour with a group of students from Colombia through MindotOrg - a 501(c)3 non-profit organization with a mission to inspire students around the globe to become "Minders" or creatively successful leaders.
+description: Helped organize a tour with a group of students from Colombia through MindotOrg - a 501(c)3 non-profit organization with a mission to inspire students around the globe to become "Minders" or creatively successful leaders. 🌎
 image: https://i.imgur.com/aLDGZZj.jpg
-url: /2018/10/05/mindot-tour/
 date: 2018-10-05
 categories:
   - volunteering